Depending on your industry, you may be in close contact with customers throughout the day.

-You hope this doesn’t happen often, but if it does here are five tips to follow:
+You hope this doesn’t happen often, but if it does, here are five tips to follow for calming things down:

 1. Remain Calm